1982 Ometepec earthquake

-Mexico's southwestern coast is parallel to the 3,000 km Middle America Trench (MAT), where the oceanic Cocos plate (a remnant of the ancient Farallon plate) is being subducted under the North American plate, resulting in many major earthquakes.
-Most earthquakes observed in this region are similar to earthquakes seen at other subduction zones, but in the vicinity of Ometepec they tend to occur as doublets.
+Mexico's southwestern coast is parallel to the 3,000 km Middle America Trench (MAT), where the oceanic Cocos Plate (a remnant of the ancient Farallon Plate) is being subducted under the North American Plate, resulting in many major earthquakes.
+Most earthquakes observed in this region are similar to earthquakes seen at other subduction zones, but in the vicinity of Ometepec, they tend to occur as doublets.
 This earthquake is unique in being (circa 2013) the "best documented doublet and for which near and teleseismic data are available", and has been extensively studied.

 The interruption of the main rupture that results in a doublet earthquake has been attributed to "asperities", patches in the fault where harder rock resists immediate rupture.
-However, study of this earthquake's aftershocks shows a discontinuity in their spatial distribution.
+However, the study of this earthquake's aftershocks shows a discontinuity in their spatial distribution.
 This has been interpreted as indicating a split in the subducting plate, where the plate is subducting at slightly different down angles on either side of the split.